ngocphamm/ipchange-reporter/README.md

 If yes, it will email me and I can just forward the email so my new IP address will be included in my company's remote desktop firewall rules.

+In addition, it will also update CloudFlare DNS record to point the the new IP address, so basically I have a "free" Dynamic DNS setup here!